juanuys/juanuys.github.io/_posts/2021-01-28-skills-audit.md

 module: game development
 ---

-This week is week 1 of the module "game development".
+This is week 1 of the module "game development".
 This week's challenge activity is a skills audit, and the spark forum prompts us to think about the roles within game development.

 # Skills audit